Noncomplex cases of rhegmatogenous retinal detachment

 -In cases of a scleral buckle, if subretinal drainage is not performed, then the first few days of surgery, there would be some subretinal fluids, and it will resolve with time, but if it persists or progresses then, this means surgical failure.

-- PPV patients followed up the next day of surgery then every week then monthly during follow up IOP measured to rule out hypotony or increases IOP (which managed topically).
+- PPV patients followed up the next day of surgery then every week then monthly during follow up IOP measured to rule out hypotony or increases IOP (which is managed topically).
 Anterior segment examination to rule out cells, flare, and fibrin (which managed with topical steroids and cycloplegia).
 A peripheral retinal exam to assess the chorioretinal adhesion and retinal attachment and to rule out any opening of retinal breaks (which managed with laser photocoagulation) or sub-retinal fluids.

 -Patients treated with PPV and have silicone oil tamponade should be scheduled for silicone oil removal within three to six months in noncomplex cases.
 However, in single eye patients with complicated retinal detachment, the removal of silicone oil depends on surgeon’s preference.